webix-hub/docs/data/api/refs/ui.spreadsheet.md

 {{api
-- api/ui.spreadsheet_$exportview_other.md -
+- api/ui.spreadsheet_$exportview_other.md - the method that will be called when a view is exported
 - api/link/ui.spreadsheet_$getsize_other.md - returns the current size of the component
 - api/link/ui.spreadsheet_$height_other.md - current height of the view
 - api/ui.spreadsheet_$onload_other.md -
-- api/ui.spreadsheet_$save_other.md -
+- api/ui.spreadsheet_$save_other.md - the method that will be called when data is saved
 - api/link/ui.spreadsheet_$setsize_other.md - sets the component size
-- api/link/ui.spreadsheet_$skin_other.md - method, which will be called when skin defined
+- api/link/ui.spreadsheet_$skin_other.md - the method which will be called when skin is defined
 - api/link/ui.spreadsheet_$view_other.md - reference to top html element of the view
 - api/link/ui.spreadsheet_$width_other.md - current width of the view
 - api/link/ui.spreadsheet_config_other.md - all options from initial component configuration
-- api/ui.spreadsheet_formathelpers_other.md -
+- api/ui.spreadsheet_formathelpers_other.md - a collection of possible formats for a cell of SpreadSheet
 - api/link/ui.spreadsheet_name_other.md - indicates the name of the component (a read-only property) }}